 The global workforce is more and more remote.
 Even if your profession is not on the list above, there’s a good chance it’s also a remote job.
 In the coming years you can expect more remote work opportunity, especially after the corona pandemic forces companies to reevaluate how they operate.

 The list of remote jobs can never be exhaustive.
-Maybe you will be among the first of your profession to work remotely.
+Maybe you will be among the first of your profession to work within a distributed network.
 If that’s the case, you’ll be in demand in the years to come.
 And if you’re considering re-skilling and changing career path, the great news is that companies are looking beyond traditional qualifications.
 You no longer need a three-year university degree just to get started.

 Visit our remote jobs board for a long list of remote job opportunities, in these professions and more.